alexchoi330/django_project/README.md

 - access website, open the given local browser url (default is http://127.0.0.1:8000/)

+- ctrl + c to exit the local server at any moment

 **Notes:**
 - used chatgpt to create random data, 5 categories, 10 tags and 20 products